 \subsection{Intersection theory and Witten's conjecture}

 Recall our main goal: to define and compute integrals over the moduli space of Riemann surfaces.
 Since $\Mbar_{g,n}$ is a compact orbifold, we can finally discuss integrals of top cohomology classes.
-However, we do not yet have natural classes to integrate.
+However, we do not yet have any natural classes to integrate.
 There are two natural sources of cohomology classes. \begin{itemize} \item The Poincaré dual of natural (complex) subspaces.

-\item Chern classes of natural complex vector bundles over. \end{itemize} In both cases, cohomology classes of even degree are produced.
-For this reason, when multiplying classes in cohomology, we will always omit the cap product since the cap product of even-degree cohomology classes is commutative.
+\item Chern classes of natural complex vector bundles. \end{itemize} In both cases, cohomology classes of even degree are produced.
+For this reason, when multiplying classes in cohomology, we shall always omit the cap product since the cap product of even-degree cohomology classes is commutative.

 We have already encountered several subspaces of $\Mbar_{g,n}$, namely the boundary strata.
 Recall that for a fixed stable graph $\Gamma$ of type $(g,n)$, the associated subspace $\Mbar_{\Gamma}$ has complex dimension $\dim(\Mbar_{g,n}) - |E(\Gamma)|$.
 We deduce that the Poincaré dual, denoted by brackets $[\,\cdot\,]$, lives in